 When introducing chicks to the flock

 - They should have their adult feathers.
-Sooner than that, they can get hypothermia.
+Sooner than that, they could get hypothermia.

 I don’t suggest this until you are very familiar with your flock and know their temperament.
 As I mentioned above, some chicken breeds tend to be more contentious than others.
 So, this will dictate how and when you introduce new chicks to your existing flock.